larsjuhljensen/JensenLab/_pages/training_omicsvisualizer.md

 ## Prerequisites

 To follow the exercises, please make sure that you have the latest version of Cytoscape installed.
-Then start Cytoscape and go to **Apps → App Manager** to check for new apps, install them and update the current ones if necessarily.
+Then start Cytoscape and update the current apps if necessary by checking the **App Updates** icon in the right-most corner of the manubar.

 The exercises require you to have certain Cytoscape apps installed.
-Search for the **Omics Visualizer** in the search field; if it is not already installed, select it and press the **Install** button to install it.
-Similarly, make sure you have the **stringApp**, **enhancedGraphics**, and their dependencies installed before closing the App Manager.
+Go to the [Cytoscape App Store](https://apps.cytoscape.org/) in your web browser and search for [Omics Visualizer](http://apps.cytoscape.org/apps/OmicsVisualizer), select the app and press the **Install** button to install it.
+Similarly, make sure you have [enhancedGraphics](https://apps.cytoscape.org/apps/enhancedGraphics) and [stringApp](https://apps.cytoscape.org/apps/stringApp) installed before switching back to Cytoscape.

 ## Exercise 1